OP Bancorp (NASDAQ:OPBK) Announces $0.12 Quarterly Dividend

-OP Bancorp (NASDAQ:OPBK – Get Free Report) declared a quarterly dividend on Thursday, January 25th, Zacks reports.
-Stockholders of record on Thursday, February 8th will be paid a dividend of 0.12 per share on Thursday, February 22nd.
-This represents a $0.48 dividend on an annualized basis and a dividend yield of 4.23%.
+OP Bancorp (NASDAQ:OPBK – Get Free Report) announced a quarterly dividend on Thursday, January 25th, Zacks reports.
+Shareholders of record on Thursday, February 8th will be given a dividend of 0.12 per share on Thursday, February 22nd.
+This represents a $0.48 annualized dividend and a yield of 4.23%.
 The ex-dividend date of this dividend is Wednesday, February 7th.

-OP Bancorp has increased its dividend payment by an average of 19.7% per year over the last three years.
+OP Bancorp has increased its dividend by an average of 19.7% annually over the last three years.
 OP Bancorp has a dividend payout ratio of 29.1% indicating that its dividend is sufficiently covered by earnings.

 OP Bancorp Company Profile